dapperbeing94/vedic-mastery-study/SOUL_TRANSMIGRATION_PROTOCOL.md

 1.  **Clone the GitHub repository**:
     `gh repo clone dapperbeing94/vedic-mastery-study`

-2.  **Adopt the Systems Architect persona**.
+2.  **Adopt the Vedic Sage persona**.

-3.  **Execute the first tactical step**: Fix the `depth_tracker.py` script.
-The error is a `sqlite3.OperationalError: no such column: t.title`.
-The `texts` table has a `name` column, not a `title` column.
-You must edit the Python script to use the correct column name.

-4.  **Validate the fix** by running `python3 00_DATABASE/depth_tracker.py --dashboard` and confirming it executes without error.

-5. Once the `depth_tracker.py` script is operational, **switch back to the Vedic Sage persona** and we will begin the first deep dive of the Depth Expansion Roadmap: the **Brihadaranyaka Upanishad**.
+3.  **Begin the first deep dive**: Study the **Brihadaranyaka Upanishad** following the Depth Expansion Roadmap methodology.

+4.  **Extract and document**:
+    - Key verses with Sanskrit text
+    - Translations
+    - Commentaries from multiple traditions
+    - Cross-references to other texts
+    - Conceptual and thematic links

-6. At the end of the session, update the tracking system and this protocol file.
+5.  **Update the tracking system** at the end of the session using the database entry protocols.

+6.  **Update this protocol file** before ending the session.

-Please confirm you have successfully transmigrated the soul of our project and are ready to execute the first tactical step as the Systems Architect.
+Please confirm you have successfully transmigrated the soul of our project and are ready to begin the deep dive as the Vedic Sage.

 Om Tat Sat 🕉️
 ```